 Why the fuck did I join a skateboard-centric online dating site rather than just going to a local skate park and hitting on a Dylan Rieder clone?
 Have you been to a skate park lately?
 It’s a great place to find young grommets and watch skate dads roll around while their kid texts mom what he wants for dinner.
 But it isn’t even close to the urethane meat market I remember from my youth.

 The website is poorly executed and difficult to navigate, but there is a chat feature I enjoyed.
-I did not fall for the pay option, which may have eliminated some good prospects for me… I guess I’ll never know.
-After a few weeks of innocent flirtations with a couple users, I decided it would be OK to meet up with a guy called “ToekneeHawt,” hoping his arrogance was just confidence.
-Besides, he owned his own business and didn’t have any questionable piercings like most of the rippers who were messaging me.
+I did not fall for the pay option, which may have eliminated some good prospects for me, although I guess I’ll never know.
+After a few weeks of innocent flirtations with a couple of users, I decided it would be OK to meet up with a guy called “ToekneeHawt”, hoping his arrogance was just confidence.
+Besides, he owned his own business and didn’t have any questionable piercings, like most of the rippers who were messaging me.

 Saying Toeknee was unstable is an understatement.
 He started off being a gentleman, offering to buy the first round of drinks.
 The sweet gesture of a cheap tequila shot and a shitty beer proved to be the beginning of the end for this poor seven-ply pirate.
-He was the type dude who if he has one, he’ll end up having ten.
+He was the type of dude who, if he has one, will end up having ten.

-This guy was also into prescription pills and wasted no time offering some to me, and I appreciated his generosity with sharing his stash.
-Normally I’d be cool with taking most pharmies, but I chose to keep a clear head space, as the worry of date rape crept into my mind.
+This guy was also into prescription pills and wasted no time offering some to me.
+I appreciated his stash-sharing generosity, and I’d normally be cool with taking most pharmies, but I chose to keep a clear headspace as the worry of date rape crept into my mind.
 I blame the shoes.

-The Xanz of Time plus a few shots opened the floodgates for this concrete disciple.
-He told me what “cum dumpsters” his ex-girlfriends were, and wistfully referred to me as his future ex.
-Soon his innermost secrets and aspirations went from the brain underneath his mesh-cap and out his mouth.
+The Xanz of Time, plus a few shots, opened the floodgates for this concrete disciple.
+He told me what “cum dumpsters” his ex-girlfriends were and wistfully referred to me as his future ex.
+Soon, his innermost secrets and aspirations sprung from the brain underneath his mesh-cap and straight out of his mouth.
 He divulged his dream of opening his own strip club so he could “own more pussy than he could shake a stick at!”
 This is when I entered complete shock mode.

-I should have known what I was getting myself into by going on a date with a 32-year-old who lived with his parents, and whose interests included listening to hip-hop, smoking “goodazzweed,” and playing Call of Duty.
-If I were still 19, I might be Mrs. Hawt; instead, I’m just ready to write off skaters and let that guy who always orders a carrot-apple-ginger and shot of wheatgrass at the local café take me to his “favorite wine bar.”
+I should have known what I was getting myself into by going on a date with a 32-year-old who still lived with his parents, and whose interests included listening to hip-hop, smoking “goodazzweed” and playing Call of Duty.
+If I were still 19, I might be Mrs. Hawt; instead, I’m just ready to write off skaters and let that guy who always orders a carrot-apple-ginger and shot of wheatgrass at the local café take me to his “favourite wine bar”.
 Sure, I’m skeptical of the app he’s developing that connects unemployed graphic designers to start-ups seeking cheap logos and web design, but I know his real name and he wears Vans, not those fucking toe-slippers.